 The table below shows some important community levels of service used by Business Units to gauge community satisfaction.
-A comprehensive review of all service levels, including inspection frequency, intervention levels and response times, for all park assets is underway.
-The review will drive changes to maintenance and renewal activities to provide a level of service that is reflective of community expectations and resource availability.
+The major review of the service levels, including inspection frequency, intervention levels and response times for parks has been recently completed in 2019.
+We continue to review and refine on an ongoing basis.